Waziup/learning-center-content/content/en/courses/10.DesignThinking/1.Intro/_index.md

 2. Digesting problems to identify solutions that may not be obvious.
 3. Collaboration to build, test, evaluate, and iterate.

+There are five design thinking stages and they are as follows:

+1. **Empathize**: Understand the users' needs, challenges, and experiences through observation, interaction, and research to gain deep insights.

+2. **Define**: Clearly articulate the problem by synthesizing the insights gathered during the empathy stage, framing it as a problem statement.

+3. **Ideate**: Brainstorm and generate a wide range of creative ideas and potential solutions without judgment or constraints.

+4. **Prototype**: Create simple, tangible representations of ideas (e.g., models, sketches, or simulations) to explore, test, and iterate on potential solutions.

+5. **Test**: Evaluate prototypes by gathering user feedback, identifying what works and what doesn’t, and refining the solution for improvement.

 ![What is Design Thinking](img/image2.png)

 Why is Design Thinking Important?